opencomputeproject/ocp-diag-core/json_spec/README.md

 ### String Escape Sequences

 The following escape sequences are supported in the diagnostic output, which are the standard JSON escape sequences.
-There is no expansion of the JSON specification for escaping.

 <table>
     <tr>